Take balsalazide capsules with a meal or after a snack.

 It is important that you keep your regular appointments with your doctor so that your progress can be checked.
 You will need to have regular blood tests.

 Common side-effects tend to be minor, but on occasions, balsalazide can cause more serious problems.
-You should tell your doctor immediately if you have any unexplained bleeding, bruising, red or purple discolorations of your skin, a sore throat, fever, or if you feel generally unwell.
+You should tell your doctor immediately if you have any unexplained bleeding, bruising, red or purple discolorations of your skin, a sore throat, high temperature (fever), or if you feel generally unwell.

 |Type of medicine||Aminosalicylate|